 |Nursing care||£1,700 per week|

 Following admission to the Home, the Charity will contact the National Health Service (NHS) and ask them to carry out an assessment of the resident for the purposes of FNC.
 The FNC is a contribution towards the cost of the resident’s nursing care which the NHS can award if the resident meets the NHS’s eligibility criteria.
 The NHS will notify the resident whether FNC has been awarded.

 If the NHS awards FNC, the NHS will make payments to the Charity.
-These payments are currently £158.16 per week.
-The Charity will set the receipt of any FNC payments from the NHS against any amounts which are invoiced to the resident in respect of their care.
+These payments are currently £187.60 per week.
+The Charity will set the receipt of FNC payments against amounts which are invoiced to the resident in respect of their care.

 Before an application to live with us can progress, funding arrangements must be in place.
 For applicants seeking permanent residence, there are three possible sources of funding:

 - NHS Continuing Care Funding

 An applicant with assets in excess of the threshold set by Government (currently £23,250) will be regarded as self-funding.
 The Charity includes the applicant’s share of any property when applying this threshold .

 An applicant may be eligible for Social Services funding if the value of their assets are below the figure set by the Government (currently £23,250).
 In this case the applicant will need to apply to their local Social Services Department for an assessment of needs.
 The Charity is prepared to enter into negotiations with Social Services Departments in order to attempt to agree an appropriate level of funding.